ronflima/feijuca/readme.md

 # What is feijuca?

 Feijoada is a portuguese dish, originary from the north of Portugal.
 It is a dish made of beans and meat.
-In Brazil is one of the most popular dishes, commonly called *feijuca*.
+In Brazil it is one of the most popular dishes, commonly called *feijuca*.

 This project only inherited this dish's name.
 It is a STD C library which